reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 2. **Gauge**: A gauge represents a numerical value that can both increase and decrease.
 Gauge is used to measure values like current CPU usage, cache size, the number of messages in a queue, etc.

-3. **Timer**: Timer is used to measure both the rate that a particular piece of code is called and the distribution of its duration.
-The timer does not record the duration until the task is complete.
-It is useful for measuring short-duration latencies and the frequency of such events.
+3. **Timer**: Timer is used for measuring short-duration latencies, and the frequency of such events.
+All implementations of Timer report at least the total time and count of events as separate time series.

 ## Spring Boot Integration with Micrometer
 Coming back to our application, we will first integrate Micrometer with our Spring Boot application to produce these metrics.
 We do this by first adding a dependency on micrometer core library named `micrometer-core` :